 In the Anishinaabe tradition, the otter is a sacred companion.
 Here, two otters frolic joyfully among Sarah's signature Woodlands floral motifs.
 With its versatile size, this blanket is perfect for anyone looking for a smaller sized throw blanket, or as a gift for a young one in your life who embodies the spirited playfulness of the otter.
 No matter the occasion, it's sure to make a cherished companion!

 - Includes space on label to write a note or name

 - Made in the USA

-- Sarah Agaton Howes is an Anishinaabe artist, teacher, and community organizer from the Fond du Lac Reservation in Minnesota.
+Sarah Agaton Howes is an Anishinaabe artist, teacher, and community organizer from the Fond du Lac Reservation in Minnesota.
 Drawing elements from the handmade regalia and moccasins she is known for, Sarah’s work features stunning Ojibwe floral designs.
-Sarah is the owner and operator of her own business, House of Howes, and has been an Inspired Native Project Collaborator since 2015.
+Sarah is the owner and operator of her own business, Heart Berry, and has been an Inspired Native Project Collaborator since 2015.
 Through her work with the Inspired Natives Project, she has become one of Indian Country’s most successful arts entrepreneurs, and shares her knowledge of business and art alike through classes, speaking, and video tutorials.

 - Recommended care is Dry Clean Only.
 However, you can rinse your blanket on a gentle, cold setting.
 Hang dry away from direct sunlight.

 - Clean liquid stains immediately with warm water and mild detergent.

 - Never use harsh chemicals or scrub wool.

 - Store blanket away from direct sunlight.